I just released these two new patterns, now available in my shop:

-Dianne Rob Annelli Sofia Cardoso
+Dianne Rob Annelli

 Lidija Paradinovic (Grand Prize Winner!)
-Sareka Unique

 Frankie Andrea Van Mourik

 Myself and the other designers will be highlighted on the Shibumi Home Facebook Page in the coming days, so be sure to head over there and like their page.
-Shibumi Home is also offering 20% off your first order to the first 250 fans here
+Shibumi Home is also offering 20% off your first order to the first 250 fans here.

 Shibumi Home is a revolutionary shopping experience for women who love to decorate.
 Their mission is to empower home decorators to confidently create unique, "eclectically coordinated" design statements that express their personal style and creativity!